Podocarpus bonsai care

 Matching bonsai pots

 For a fern pine with a densely closed, roundish crown, an oval bonsai pot should be considered.
-For more dramatic styles, rectangular bonsai pots are more suitable.
-Bonsai pot drip trays you need if the trees is maintained as an indoor bonsai in the apartment.
+For more dramatic styles, rectangular pots are more suitable.
+Drip trays you need if the trees is maintained as an indoor bonsai in the apartment.

 For Podocarpus prebonsai our darkbrown plastic bonsai pots are fine.
 Theese pots are resistant against deep temperatures and stable for UV-light.